No booking fees on the app

 Exeter to Plymouth train travel guide

-The train journey from Exeter to Plymouth combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Exeter, you can get to Plymouth in just 52m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Exeter to Plymouth is efficient and offers a scenic and comfortable experience.
+With frequent departures from Exeter, you can reach Plymouth in just 52m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking